KilluaUwU/Disable-Hyper-V/README.md

 > [!WARNING]
 > ### 🛑 CRITICAL STEP: REMOVE YOUR WINDOWS HELLO
-> You **MUST** remove your Windows PIN, Password, and Face ID / Windows Hello **BEFORE** running this script.
+> You **MUST** remove your Windows PIN, and Face ID / Windows Hello **BEFORE** running this script.
 If you skip this, you will be locked out of your account after the reboot.

 ---